Robbepop/robbepop.github.io/_drafts/2017-04-05-type-state-pattern.markdown

 }
 ```

+This simply states that any `ComputerBuilder` that is in the `CpuState` of `Unset` and any other state
+has a method `cpu` to set the cpu but results in a `ComputerBuilder` that has the required `CpuState` to
+be set to `Set` afterwards which disables setting the CPU more than once!
+(Which is why we do this entire thing ...)

 With `self.switch_state()` we handle the type state transition from the initial `self` type of
 `ComputerBuilder<Unset, GPU, RAM>` to `ComputerBuilder<Set, GPU, RAM>` for any valid assignment of `GPU` and `RAM`.